Square Payroll vs QuickBooks Payroll: Which Is Best & Why

 Square Payroll and QuickBooks Payroll are both great for small businesses; they are widely used, offering full-service payroll (filing and paying your payroll taxes) and benefits like health insurance and retirement.
-Square Payroll is cheaper—especially if you’re only paying contractors—but limited in specialized reporting capability.
-It’s ideal if you’re using Square POS.
-On the other hand, QuickBooks Payroll syncs seamlessly with QuickBooks accounting software and is a great fit if you need to pay employees quickly.
+Square Payroll is cheaper and ideal if you’re using Square POS.
+On the other hand, QuickBooks Payroll syncs seamlessly with QuickBooks accounting software and is a good fit if you’re looking for affordable contractor-only payroll.

-Here’s when we particularly recommend Square Payroll vs QuickBooks Payroll:
+Here’s when I recommend Square Payroll vs QuickBooks Payroll:

 There are times when neither Square nor QuickBooks is the best payroll solution.
 In general, the best alternative to Square vs QuickBooks Payroll for employee payment processing is: